TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-configuration-reference/kv-store.md

 3. When Tyk Gateway initialises it will resolve any external KV references in its configuration, retrieving and applying the values from those references
 4. When Tyk Gateway loads (or reloads) APIs it will resolve any external KV references in the API definitions, retrieving and applying the values from those references

-Most Key-Value references are only retrieved when the configuration object (Gateway or API) is loaded, as explained above: changes to the externally stored value will not be detected until a subsequent reload.
+Most Key-Value references are only retrieved when the configuration object (Gateway or API) is loaded, as explained above: changes to the externally stored value will not be detected until a subsequent gateway hot-reload.

 The exception to this is for specific [transformation middleware]({{< ref "tyk-configuration-reference/kv-store#transformation-middleware" >}}) where the value will be retrieved for each call to the API, during the processing of the API request or response.